 My test revealed a durable golf ball that prompts increased ball velocity and roll.
 A Cut Resistant Soft Core boosts energy transfer at impact, encouraging rapid pace and minimal backspin rpm.

-Furthermore, its DuPont Surlyn Cover is highly durable and crafted to absorb consistent high impact.
+DuPont Surlyn Cover is highly durable and crafted to absorb consistent high impact.
 In addition, a 392 symmetrical dimple platform bolsters buoyancy, propelling your ball forward after landing.
 This helped me achieve 2 to 4 yards of extra roll over the other golf balls in the exam.
+Note – it’s not the best golf ball for faster swing speeds.

 The Bottom Line